-All the Directors confirmed that they had complied with code provision A.6.5 of the CG Code during the year ended 31 December 2020, that all Directors had participated in the continuous professional developments in relation to regulatory update, the duties and responsibility of the Directors and the business of the Group including reading materials in relation to regulatory update and/or attending seminar to develop professional skills.
+All the Directors confirmed that they had complied with code provision A.6.5 of the CG Code during the year ended 31 December 2021, that all Directors had participated in the continuous professional developments in relation to regulatory update, the duties and responsibility of the Directors and the business of the Group including reading materials in relation to regulatory update and/or attending seminar to develop professional skills.
 The Joint Company Secretaries are responsible for maintaining and updating records for the Directors' training sessions.

-Attending expert briefings/ seminars/conferences
+Attending expert briefings/

+seminars/conferences

 relevant to the business

 Reading regulatory updates or Directors' duties

 Executive Directors

-Liu Naiyue 1 1
+Liu Naiyue ✓ ✓

-Liu Peiyao 1 1
+Liu Peiyao ✓ ✓

-Wei Xian
+Wei Xian ✓ ✓

-Li Fang
+Li Fang ✓ ✓

-Xu Jun
+Xu Jun ✓ ✓

-Qu Guohui ✓ ✓ 1
+Qu Guohui ✓ ✓

 Non-executive Directors

-Shao Hui 1 1
+Shao Hui ✓ ✓

-Shen Yi $\checkmark$ 1
+Shen Yi ✓ ✓

-Independent New available Directory

 Independent Non-executive Directors

-Xian Guoming √ ,
+Xian Guoming ✓ ✓

-Zhong Mingshan √ $\checkmark$
+Zhong Mingshan ✓ ✓

-Xu Zongzheng $\checkmark$ $\checkmark$
+Xu Zongzheng ✓ ✓

-Liu Jingping 1 1
+Liu Jingping ✓ ✓